Skip to main content

 00:24:34:14 – 00:24:56:22

-Yeah, I think I think, you know, this is a huge new area and it’s actually really uncomfortable for a lot of people because it’s not that full technical knowledge base that way to do this in addition to what they’ve done for 20 years.
-So having that support system there as well means that hopefully we can we can build that into help become business as usual.
+DR. PHILLIPPA ROSS: Yeah, this is a huge new area and it’s actually really uncomfortable for a lot of people because it’s not their core technical knowledge base.
+They’re doing this in addition to what they’ve done for 20 years.
+So having that support system there as well means that hopefully we can build that in and it will become business as usual in the next few years.

 00:24:56:22 – 00:25:27:08

-And in the next few years.
-Thanks, Andrea, about some of the obstacles that you’re facing and I think some similar ones.
-I think first and foremost, I think from a smaller business it was about sharing responsibility.
-So we found that when we started out on the journey of this kind of sustainability need to have other sort of senior members of the team works with you on not some external support, but actually fundamentally you don’t really make the great changes that you want or the steps forward unless you’ve got a broader team.
+ANDREW SHELLEY: I think some similar ones.
+First and foremost, I think from a smaller business it was about sharing the responsibility.
+So we found that when we started out on the journey, I was the sustainability lead and have other senior members of the team works with you on not some external support, but actually fundamentally you don’t really make the great changes that you want or the steps forward unless you’ve got a broader team.

 00:25:27:08 – 00:25:48:17

-And that broader team have different roles, responsibility, working patterns, locations that even the small company locations of work, a lot of them those that school day and actually how do you influence those people and bring them on along with you?
-One of the things we did was kind of as already mentioned, we looked to kind of group metrics and group objectives.
+And that broader team have different roles, responsibility, working patterns, and, even in a small company, locations of work, a lot of them don’t sit at a desk all day and actually how do you influence those people and bring them along with you?
+One of the things we did was kind of as already mentioned, we looked to group metrics and group objectives.

 00:25:48:17 – 00:26:16:13